wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-threat-remediate/includes/configure-protect-detect.md

 Safe links is both client and location agnostic, in that the location and device being used by the end user will not affect the behavior of wrapped links.
 Additionally, Safe links can be configured to support links in Office 2016 clients where the user is signed in with their Office 365 credential.

 Safe links includes a default policy that controls global settings such as which links to block and which links to wrap.
-You can’t delete this policy, but you can edit it in your environment as needed, such as blocking a malicious link specific to your environment.
+You can't delete this policy, but you can edit it in your environment as needed, such as blocking a malicious link specific to your environment.
 It is recommended that you apply Microsoft Defender for Office 365 safe links policies to ALL users in your organization.

 The following options can be configured as part of the Safe Links policy:

 - For **Select the action for unknown potentially malicious URLs in messages**, selecting **On** will allow URLs to be rewritten and checked.
 - **Use Safe Attachments to scan downloadable content** will enable URL detection to scan files hosted on web sites.
-For example, if an email contains a link such as http://contoso.com/maliciousfile.pdf, the .pdf file is opened in a separate hypervisor environment and, if the file is found to be malicious, users will see a warning page if they click the link.
+For example, if an email contains a link such as `http://contoso.com/maliciousfile.pdf`, the .pdf file is opened in a separate hypervisor environment and, if the file is found to be malicious, users will see a warning page if they click the link.
 - **Apply safe links to messages sent within the organization** will provide the same level of protection when links are sent by email within the organization.
 - **Do not track user clicks** will block tracking and monitoring when users click links that are determined to be malicious.
 - **Do not allow users to click through to the original URL** will prevent users from proceeding to the target web site if it is found to be malicious.
 - If users frequently receive links from web sites that are known to be safe, you can enter those URLs under **Do not rewrite the following URL**.
-For example, you might add the URL to a partner’s website if users frequently receive emails from the partner that include URLs to the external organization’s website.
+For example, you might add the URL to a partner's website if users frequently receive emails from the partner that include URLs to the external organization's website.

 ![New Safe Links policy](../media/new-safe-links-policy.png)